odoe/learn-dojo/posts/dojo-graphql.md

 At this point you might be asking yourself, _How do I pass a client to a widget that uses this?_

 Good question.
-Technically, you could create the client in your Widget module and provide it.
+Technically, you could create the client in your Widget module and provide it to `<Query>`.
 But that seems kind of icky to bind backend concerns into my UI code.
-The way `react-apollo` does is by providing an `<ApolloProvider>` that you can pass a `client` as a property and then wrap your application components with and they will have access to the Apollo client to pass to the `Query` higher order component.
+The way `react-apollo` does this is by providing an `<ApolloProvider>` that you can give a `client` and then wrap your application components with it.
+These components will have access to the Apollo `client` to give to the `Query` higher order component.

-It basically looks like that `<ApolloProvider>` _provides_ its `client` property to child widgets.
-I can do that.
+It basically looks like the `<ApolloProvider>` _provides_ its `client` property to child widgets. _I can do that_.

 ```tsx
 // src/providers/ApolloProvider.tsx